Exploring the Bitcoin Mesoscale: Results

-Let us now study dyadic motifs by adopting a different approach with respect to the one employed so far.
-Instead of using the temporal $z$-score to spot `temporal' outliers, i.e. values that are statistically significant with respect to a time average, let us consider an index that points out quantities not compatible with a given null model.
-In order to do so, we will employ the Directed Binary Configuration Model as null model, from the Exponential Random Graph Model(ERGM) family\cite{Squartini:2013,garlaschelli2008maximum}.
-In this framework, a $z$-score of the kind
+We may study the emergence of dyadic motifs by adopting the following approach: instead of calculating the $t$-score to spot ``temporal outliers'', \textit{i.e.}, values that are statistically significant with respect to a series of precedent values, let us start by considering the $z$-score defined as

-remains naturally defined, where $X(\mathbf{A}^*)$ is the empirical value of the quantity of interest (i.e. observed on the original network $\mathbf{A}^*$), $\langle X \rangle$ and $\sigma[X]$ are, respectively, its expectation value and its standard deviation, both computed on the ensemble induced by the DBCM.
-The interpretation of this $z$-score is the following one: values such that $z[X]>+3$ signal that the empirical value is significantly larger than expected while values such that $z[X]<-3$) signal that the empirical value is significantly smaller than expected.
-In both cases one may conclude that the empirical value $X(\mathbf{A}^*)$ is not compatible with the specific model and something else is required to fully account for it.
-On the other hand, if $-3\leq z[X]\leq+3$, there is no evidence of a significant deviation from the expected value and one may conclude that $X(\mathbf{A}^*)$ is completely explained by the constraints defining the model at hand.
+We then quantify the extent to which the empirical value of the quantity $X^*\equiv X(\mathbf{A}^*)$, evaluated on the observed network $\mathbf{A}^*$, differs from its expectation, $\langle X \rangle$, evaluated by employing a specific benchmark; naturally, $\sigma_X$ represents the standard deviation of the quantity $X$, evaluated on the ensemble induced by the chosen benchmark.
+The $z$-score admits a clear, statistical interpretation: values satisfying $|z_X|>3$ signal that the empirical value is significantly over- or under-represented in the data, hence not compatible with the explanation solely provided by the constraints defining the chosen benchmark, at the $1\%$ level of statistical significance; on the other hand, values satisfying $|z_X|\leq3$ signal that the empirical value is compatible with the explanation solely provided by the constraints defining the chosen benchmark, at the $1\%$ level of statistical significance.

-This exercise gives us an idea of how much the weekly BTC transaction network differ from the randomized network derived from its degree distribution.
-The results are shown in \ref{fig:dyads}.
-The first thing that stands out are the out-of-scale values of the reciprocated dyads z-score, which makes totale sense:the BUNs (and in general the networks obtained from BTC transactions) are very sparse network, were the large majority of nodes have very few connections; it makes sense that each bilateral connection would be very odd in comparison to a randomized network with the same number of nodes and links.

-The interpretation of the behavior of empty and single dyads is analogous: by chance, a larger-than-observed number of non-reciprocated dyads are created, whence their over-representation within the DBCM ensemble and the negative $z$-score recovered by our analysis.
-In order to understand why this implies that the DBCM tends to create less-than-observed empty dyads, let us imagine to `destroy' a reciprocal dyad, by decoupling the two paired links: in order to create `more' single dyads, one of the two links mus be redirected towards a previously disconnected node; upon doing so, a reciprocal dyad disappears, as well as an empty dyad, while two single dyads are created.